percona/distmongo-docs/docs/installation.md

     2. Enable the repository

-        Percona provides [two repositories](repo-overview.md#repo-overview) for Percona Distribution for MongoDB.
-To enable a repo, we recommend using the `setup` command:
+        Percona provides [two repositories](repo-overview.md) for Percona Distribution for MongoDB.
+To enable a repository, we recommend using the `setup` command:

         ```{.bash data-prompt="$"}
         $ sudo percona-release setup pdmdb-4.2